inkdropapp/docs-old/src/pages/manual/clipping-web-pages-from-browser.md

 ---

 <div class="ui warning message">
   <strong>Beta feature</strong>: This feature is currently in beta.
 You need to use <a href='https://my.inkdrop.app/download/beta'>Inkdrop v5.3.0-beta.1</a>.
 It works on Google Chrome only.
-Safari and Firefox will be supported.
+Firefox will be supported.
 </div>

 Inkdrop can clip web pages as Markdown via a browser extension.